 Generally, the water we deliver to you is a blend of both our surface water and groundwater sources.
 The exact blend of surface and groundwater depends on many variables, including the time of year and where you are located in our distribution system.
-On average, the water we deliver to our customers is 50% CAP water, 50% groundwater, with half of the CAP water being delivered to us by Scottsdale, and half by Cave Creek.
+On average, the water we deliver to our customers is two-thirds (2/3) CAP water and one-third (1/3) groundwater, with 75% of the CAP water being delivered to us by Scottsdale, and 25% by Cave Creek.
 An exception to this is the far eastern portion of our service area which receives 100% Scottsdale water year-round.
 This area is within the Rolling Hills and Velvet Shadows subdivisions, generally east of Twilight Trail to the Town limits and between Cave Creek Road and Stagecoach Pass.
-Customers within this area should also review Scottsdale's 2017 Water Quality Report at the web address shown on page 2.
+Customers within this area should also review Scottsdale's 2018 Water Quality Report at the web address shown on page 2.